thma/lambda-ski/part2.md

 arith op = CFun $ \(CInt a) -> CFun $ \(CInt b) -> CInt (op a b)
 ```

+As you can see, the combinators are implemented as `CFun` wrapped functions.
+So they bear some minor overhead for pattern matching the `CFun` constructor when using the `(!)` operator.
+But apart from that they are ordinary Haskell functions.

 Trying out `link` in GHCi looks like follows:

 ```haskell